Personalized PCA: Decoupling Shared and Unique Features: Preliminaries

 \subsection{Related work}

 \textbf{Structural PCA} Structural PCA attempts to build structural models for data and noise.
 Research on structural PCA abounds.
 A seminal algorithm along this line is \texttt{Robust PCA} \citep{robustpca}.
-The authors point out that traditional PCA is sensitive to noise in the observations, and tackle this issue by decomposing an observation matrix $\bm{Y}$ into a low rank part $\bm{L}$, and a sparse noise part $\bm{S}$: $\bm{Y}=\bm{L}+\bm{S}$.
+The authors point out that traditional PCA is sensitive to noise in the observations and tackle this issue by decomposing an observation matrix $\bm{Y}$ into a low-rank part $\bm{L}$ and a sparse noise part $\bm{S}$: $\bm{Y}=\bm{L}+\bm{S}$.
 The low-rank matrix $\bm{L}$ corresponds to the signal, and $\bm{S}$ represents the noise.
 It turns out that the two parts can be exactly identified under regularity conditions with carefully designed algorithms. \texttt{Robust PCA} has become a useful technique in image denoising and video processing \citep{robustpcaimage}, collaborative filtering \citep{robustpcaoutlier}, and many more.
-Sparse PCA \citep{sparsepca} adds sparse constraints on the principal components, encouraging each principal component to depend on a minimal number of variables.
+Sparse PCA \citep{sparsepca} adds sparse constraints on the PCs, encouraging each PC to depend on a minimal number of variables.
 While these methods are powerful in handling large noise or high dimensional data, they mainly analyze homogeneous data.

-Several algorithms are also proposed to leverage variance heterogeneity in different samples.
+Several algorithms have also been invented to leverage variance heterogeneity in different samples.
 Heterogeneous component analysis (\texttt{HCA}) \citep{hca} assumes data come from different sources with different levels of noise.
 To better learn the PCs with heteroscedastic variance, \texttt{HCA} reweights the empirical loss of each observation according to the inverse of its variance so that noisier samples contribute less to the total loss. \citet{hcaoptimalweight} calculates the optimal weights in the asymptotic case by considering the signal-to-noise ratio.
 Though these methods have superior performance compared to uniform weighting PCA, heterogeneity among different sources is only modeled by the noise magnitude.
+A few heuristic methods also attempt to use low-rank features to characterize heterogeneity, including joint and individual variance explained (\texttt{JIVE}) \citep{jive}, common and individual feature extraction (\texttt{CIFE}) \citep{cife}.
+However, it is difficult to distribute these methods for federated learning and provide theoretical guarantees for their outputs.

 \textbf{Distributed PCA} There has been a recent push to calculate PCs on distributed devices.
 Oftentimes, the clients/edge devices use their local data to estimate PCs and communicate with a central server to update their estimates.
 One round of information exchange between clients and the central server is referred to as a communication round.
 Based on the number of communication rounds between edge devices and the server, research can be roughly divided into two categories (1) those that require only one round of communication and (2) those that require multiple rounds of communication.